mlgordon/vpc/hello-world-vpc.md

 Volume `xvdc` is your new block storage data volume.

-You can run the following command to partition the volume.
-To start, use command `n` for new partition,
+Run the following command to partition the volume.
+To begin, use command `n` for new partition.

 ```
 fdisk /dev/xvdc
 ```
 {:pre}

-The following command will format the volume.
+Format the volume.

 ```
 /sbin/mkfs -t ext3 /dev/xvdc
 ```
 {:pre}

-The following command will label the volume to "hellovol".
+Label the volume as "hellovol".

 ```
 /sbin/e2label /dev/xvdc /hellovol
 ```
 {:pre}

-The following commands will make the directory and mount the volume as a filesystem.
+Create the directory and mount the volume as a filesystem.

 ```
 mkdir /hellovol